WINNER OF THE 2025 BNA GREEN NEUROSCIENCE AWARD

 28th Apr 2025

-Dr. Michael Papasavva and his multidisciplinary team have achieved a landmark in sustainable neuroscience by establishing the first solar-powered MRI facility in Africa, located in rural Shurugwi, Zimbabwe.
-This groundbreaking initiative, developed in collaboration with Queen Mary University of London, the Zvitambo Institute, the Gates Foundation Unity Project, and others, directly addresses the critical developmental challenges facing children in sub-Saharan Africa.
+Dr. Michael Papasavva, representing a multidisciplinary team*, has achieved a landmark in sustainable neuroscience by establishing the first locally solar-powered MRI facility in the world, located in rural Shurugwi, Zimbabwe.
+This groundbreaking initiative, developed in collaboration with Queen Mary University of London, the Zvitambo Institute, the Gates Foundation Unity Project, and King's College London, directly addresses the critical developmental challenges facing children in sub-Saharan Africa.

 Image of BNA President, Professor Tara Spires-Jones awarding the 2025 Green Neuroscience Prize to Dr Michael Papasavva at the BNA2025 Welcome Reception on 27th April.